Small Farms With a Large Impact

-More than 500 million smallholder farmers produce roughly a third of the world’s food supply and in low- and middle-income countries, they produce a bit more than half of the calories consumed.
-Owning small plots of land where they can typically only harvest one or two crops, smallholders can lack the resources needed to support their families and communities.
+An estimated 550 million smallholder farmers feed more than half of the population in low- and middle-income countries Owning small plots of land where they can typically only harvest one or two crops, smallholders can lack the resources needed to support their families and communities.

 These farmers face unique challenges that require tailored solutions.
-At Bayer, we want to empower more than a 100 million smallholder farmers in developing countries around the world by providing more access to agricultural solutions that are sustainable.
-We aim to empower them through collaborative partnerships and innovative solutions that expand agricultural know-how to address their most challenging issues.
+At Bayer, we want to enable 100 million smallholder farmers in such countries around the world by providing more access to agricultural solutions that are sustainable.
+We aim to support them through collaborative partnerships and innovative solutions that expand agricultural know-how to address their most challenging issues.

 We want to empower smallholders to reach their potential and foster reliable growth for their businesses, communities, and livelihoods.One way that we do this is through continued innovation.
 With each solution, we aim to grow businesses, support agriculture, contribute to smallholder farmers’ lives, and generate value for society.
 For example, better productivity in the field creates more opportunities for education, which means progress on the farm is just the beginning.

 Our FarmRise™ mobile application brings free information and advice directly to smallholders’ fingertips.

 With real-time weather and market pricing information, as well as expert agronomic advice and actionable data, FarmRise™ empowers farmers to grow enough, sustainably.
 Using satellite and drone data, the app provides real-time crop updates, increasing what smallholders can grow —reducing time on the farm, and empowering farmers to seek fair prices for their crops at local marketplaces.